Disclaimer: This is sponsored content. All opinions and views are of Guerra Dentaland does not reflect the same of KOAA.

 For years Dr. Fred Guerra, DMD with Guerra Dental in Colorado Springs has been telling me frequently sees a connection between good oral hygiene and overall health.

 Dr. Guerra says it’s not uncommon for there to be a connection between periodontal disease and diabetes.
 “There has been speculation and recent evidence of the last 10 years, that gum disease and diabetes go hand-in-hand.
 Usually, when we see patients with well-controlled diabetes, their HbA1c levels are normal and they're doing what they need to do from periodontal or gum maintenance standpoint and keeping their gum tissues in very good condition.”

 Dr. Guerra says there are many factors that can lead to periodontal disease, which can then feed back into your overall health.
-“When you add in components like some autoimmune diseases or high stress levels or not getting enough sleep.
-All these other cofactors can bring their HbA1c levels, their blood glucose level out of control.
-Because of those reasons they may not be taking care of themselves and possible developing some problems from a periodontal standpoint.”
+“When you add in components like some autoimmune diseases or high-stress levels or not getting enough sleep.
+All these other cofactors can bring their HbA1c levels and their blood glucose level out of control.
+Because of those reasons, they may not be taking care of themselves and possibly developing some problems from a periodontal standpoint.”

 If you have questions make sure to follow up with your dentist.

 Guerra Dentalis a proud sponsor of Your Healthy Family